dodancs/FIIT-BP-template/README.md

 - `main.tex` - is the main document file - containing the actual structure of the document
 - `packages.tex` - contains includes for packages, and some custom commands
 - `values.tex` - contains global variables (author, title, etc., font size, ...) and language selection

+### Thanks
+I got some templates from one or two folks, but they weren't working that good for me, or the file structure was a mess.

+Nevermind that, thank you for the tips and tricks you used!